 - Check for Blocked Vents

-This may seem obvious but happens all the time.
+This may seem obvious, but it happens all the time.

 Simply replace them with new ones to rule out bad batteries as the cause.

-Many times people turn it to off when the summer comes around and the furnaces is not needed.
+Many times people turn it to off when the summer comes around when the furnace is not needed.

 This is usually done with a switch but can be a breaker or someone simply unplugged it.

-If someone recently has opened the panel door it sometimes it needs tap near the switch to close.
+If someone recently has opened the panel door, it sometimes needs a tap near the switch to close.